Multipotentialite, don’t choose a career (2)

 Yesterday: Leonardo da Vinci and the “Renaissance Spirits“

-De Vinci was not the only one, at that time and later, to embark on everything that interested him.
-Nikola Tesla is also one of those multipotentials who is passionate about "flying machines", he studies German, mathematics and religion, before creating the first alternating current motor.
+Da Vinci was not the only one, at that time and later, to engage in everything that interested him.
+Nikola Tesla was also a multipotentialist who loved flying machines and studied German, mathematics, and religion before creating the first alternating current motor.

-In many societies before the so-called "modern" one, in which we live, the evolution of the world and the need to reinvent so many things left room for both multipotentials and specialists.
-When we were born in the United States in 1880, we knew neither the train, nor electricity, nor the department stores.
-Twenty years later, many people were changing their lives, their profession and their careers, thanks to the arrival of new technologies, which created new activities, new opportunities and new professions.
-And North American culture encouraged, and still encourages, innovation and skills development.
+When you were born in the United States in 1880, you knew nothing about trains, electricity or department stores.
+Twenty years later, many people were changing their lives, their jobs, their careers, thanks to the arrival of new technologies, which created new activities, new opportunities, new jobs.
+And the North American culture encouraged, and still encourages, innovation and the multiplication of skills.

 The arrival of specialists

 In the nineties, there was, in principle, more room for multipotential employees.